ENEROFoundry/ENEROFoundry/docs/assembly/2026-06-04_ENERO-Foundry-Assembly_Minutes.md

 ## 1. Compliance of OEO and CEPO with the Principles

-Both ontologies were reviewed against the Principles and found to be compliant.
+Both ontologies were reviewed against the ENERO principles and found to be compliant.
 The results have been documented in the NFDI4Energy Conference Paper.

 **OEO**